teotoivo/teoscommands/README.md

 This extension provides useful commands for working with Teos projects in Visual Studio Code.

 Features
-Test Teo: Displays a message box with the text "Hello World!".
 Build Ts: Creates a new TypeScript project in the current directory Requirements
 Visual Studio Code 1.50 or higher